chrisj-skinner/online-cv/README.md

-# Chris Skinner Portfolio Site A fork of Start Bootstrap (http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)
+# Chris Skinner Portfolio Site

-A new portfolio site in the making - comming soon!
+A new portfolio site in the making.
+A fork of [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)

 ## Modifications